Best Mattress Topper of 2021

 Analysis and Test Results

 We selected the best mattress toppers to test side-by-side.
 Our testing teams spend at least two weeks on each topper to truly experience all of its pros and cons.
-Each is rated across four important metrics including; comfort, support, movement transference, and cooling.
-Below we outline our key points so you have a good understanding of how each product compares to one another.
+Each is rated across four important metrics, including comfort, support, movement transference, and cooling.
+Below, we outline our key points, so you understand how each product compares to one another.

 If you're seeking thinner comfort, the The Duck and Goose Co.
 Overfilled Extra Thick and SnugFleece SnugSoft Elite Wool are two others to consider.
-The Duck and Goose is an down alternative option that offers just a little extra comfort to the mattress.
-Since neither are made from memory foam, you don't get that sinking in feeling, and instead only plush comfort under the body.
+The Duck and Goose is a down alternative option that offers just a little extra comfort to the mattress.
+Since neither are made from memory foam, you don't get that sinking-in feeling — instead, only plush comfort under the body.

 The support of a topper is defined as how well the topper can hold your body while contouring and supporting its dips and curves.
-A supportive topper that doesn't collapse under the weight of a sleeper does better in this metric than those that are softer and just simply compress.
+A supportive topper that doesn't collapse under a sleeper's weight does better in this metric than those that are softer and simply compress.
 We found that the most supportive toppers are those with high-density memory foam with a little additional softness that contours and supports the body at the hips, legs, and back.

 If you seek support, the best options are the ViscoSoft Memory Foam and Tempur-Pedic Tempur Supreme.
 Both offer a similar level of firm support while you sleep.
 Both do feel like they swallow you up once you settle onto the foam, but the foam density is a lot higher than most, with the Tempur-Pedic being the most supportive overall.
 The ViscoSoft is a little softer with lower-quality materials.
-Another to consider is the Zinus Swirl Gel that doesn't soften up when you lay on it, but maintains its rigidity.
-It is supportive, but not as comfortable as the other options, only conforming to some curves of the body.
+Another to consider is the Zinus Swirl Gel, which doesn't soften up when you lay on it; it instead maintains rigidity.
+It is supportive but not as comfortable as the other options, only conforming to some curves of the body.